-Originally developed as an ersatz Guilty Gear due to the original license being owned by Sammy, the BlazBlue franchise has grown into its own universe with everything from the original fighting games to light novels and even an anime adaptation set to appear with most of the same voice cast from the game.
+Originally developed as an ersatz Guilty Gear due to the original license being owned by Sammy, the BlazBlue franchise has grown into its own universe with everything from the original fighting games to light novels and even an anime adaptation with most of the same voice cast from the game.
+Though Daisuke Ishiwatari helped with the game's production, the lion's share of the work was done by Toshimichi Mori.

 Many years ago, a large being appeared known only as "The Black Beast."
 It ravaged the entire world, leaving destruction in its wake.
 All conventional weapons were useless against it, and even nuclear bombs proved to be useless against this strange new threat.
 But one day, a legendary band of warriors known collectively as "The Six Heroes," wielding magic and special weaponry, rose to fight the Black Beast and bring peace to what was left of humanity.